Get insider access

 USB-C

 These headphones come with a carrying case that holds three charges.
-It has a USB-C port for charging up the case but lacks wireless charging support.
+It has a USB-C port for charging the case using the supplied UCB-C to USB-C cable.
+The case lacks wireless charging support.